 This cohort study will be conducted at Zhongshan Ophthalmic Center, one of the largest ophthalmic hospitals in China.
 This study aims to investigate the visual prognosis and complications in patients with CEL with different kinds of management.
-Patients aged 3 years or above diagnosed with CEL will be recruited from Zhongshan Ophthalmic Center.
-Moreover, each participant will be followed for at least 3 years.
+Patients aged 3years or above diagnosed with CEL will be recruited from Zhongshan Ophthalmic Center.
+Moreover, each participant will be followed for at least 3years.

-Once the participants meet the requirement of our eligibility criteria, they will be asked to join the WeChat (an instant messaging tool) group on the phone and be provided with informed consent.
+Once the participants meet the requirement of our precision of the participants meet the requirement of our eligibility criteria, they will be asked to join the WeChat (an instant messaging tool) group on the phone and be provided with informed consent.
 Interested participants or their guardians will sign the consent form and, if appropriate, will complete a thorough ocular examination and systemic evaluations.